Zainal Abidin Hassan

-Zainal Abidin Hassan bin Ali (born 9 November 1961) is a Malaysian former footballer and the former head coach of Malaysia Super League side Penang.
+Datuk Zainal Abidin Hassan bin Mohd Ali (born 9 November 1961) is a Malaysian football coach and former player.

 Playing career

-A versatile footballer who can playing in multiple positions, Zainal Abidin is well known as the best Malaysian footballer in the 80's and 90's.
-His football career started with Selangor FA in 1980.
-At the age of 18 years 6 month, Zainal made his international debut in the 1980 Merdeka Tournament against Indonesia.
-He played along with Malaysian legendary striker the late Mokhtar Dahari, R Arumugam, Soh Chin Aun and other recognised faces in Malaysian football.
+A versatile footballer who could play in multiple positions, Zainal Abidin is considered one of the best Malaysian footballers in the 80's and 90's.
+He began his football career in 1980 as a defender at Selangor FA.
+At only 18 years of age, Zainal made his international debut in the 1980 Merdeka Tournament against Indonesia.
+He played alongside legendary Malaysian footballers Mokhtar Dahari, R Arumugam, Soh Chin Aun and other recognised faces in Malaysian football.
+In 1983 Pahang FA head coach Frank Lord changed Zainal's position to a striker.
+This is where his career began to blossom, becoming one of the most respected strikers at the local and international level.